v1ktor/v1ktor.net/content/about/index.md

 ---
-layout: layouts/post.njk
+layout: layouts/base.njk
-title: About Me
-templateClass: tmpl-post
 eleventyNavigation:
   key: About Me
   order: 3
 ---
+# About Me

 I am a person that writes stuff.